Search

 Safety and pests

-- Keep walking paths trimmed and clear around barns and outbuildings.
+• Keep walking paths trimmed and clear around barns and outbuildings.
 Warm months increase insect and snake activity, so cut back brush near entrances.
-For ticks, share simple prevention tips and encourage repellent and closed shoes during pasture tours using Texas A&M’s Tick App resources.

 Marketing assets that attract rural buyers

-- Drone and aerial photography.
+• Drone and aerial photography performed by one of our trusted, local vendors.
 Acreage buyers want to see boundaries, water, tree cover, and access points at a glance.
-An FAA-compliant drone shoot done after cleanup can lift views and speed engagement as shown by this drone marketing overview.

 Timeline to list within the next 12 months

-Use this simple plan to prepare for a spring launch.
-If your timeline is shorter or longer, adjust the tasks so you are market-ready when your chosen window arrives.
+We use this simple plan to prepare for a spring launch.
+If your timeline is shorter or longer, we'll adjust the tasks so you are market-ready when your chosen window arrives.

 If you want to list in 0–3 months

-- Tackle high-impact curb appeal: re-gravel the drive, fix gates, clean barn doors, and mow pastures 7 to 14 days before photos so grass looks neat and green supported by rural marketing tips.
+• Tackle high-impact curb appeal: re-gravel the drive, fix gates, clean barn doors, and mow pastures 7 to 14 days before photos so grass looks neat and green.

-- Book professional photos and drone imagery right after cleanup.
-Prepare your survey or plat for buyers.
+• We'll book professional photos and drone imagery to be scheduled right after cleanup.

 If you want to list in 3–6 months

-- If your septic needs work, schedule it well ahead of showings and keep records of service and permits per TCEQ’s guidance.
+• If your septic needs work, schedule it well ahead of showings and keep records of service and permits.

 If you want to list in 6–12 months